 Perfect Draft Series: Drafting 7th in a 12 Team PPR League

-The Draft Analyzer software allows you to input your league’s scoring settings, adjust for keeper leagues, warn you when you are reaching to early for a player, and when to target a handcuff RB if you so choose.
-In other words, the Draft Analyzer is incredible.
+The Draft Hero software allows you to input your league’s scoring settings, adjust for keeper leagues, warn you when you are reaching to early for a player, and when to target a handcuff RB if you so choose.
+In other words, the Draft Hero is incredible.

 For this exercise in the perfect draft for the seventh pick in a 12-team PPR, I chose to set up some parameters for my draft plan designed specifically for teams picking near the middle of the first round.